ericyarmo/stl-food-agent/README.md

 🙌 Credits

-Built by Eric Yarmo and Noah PLattus
+Built by Eric Yarmo and Noah Plattus
-Part of the broader Chainge STL initiative — building civic operating systems that remember.
+Part of the Chainge STL initiative — building civic operating systems that remember.